mlexchange/mlex_dlsia_segmentation_prototype/README.md

 ```
 - Initialize DVC for loss and metric saving, this only needs to be done once with your github account:

+First, remove or comment out `.dvc*` and `dvc*` from .gitignore file.

+Then run in the following order:

 ```
+git init

+dvc init

 git config --global [user.name](http://user.name/) "John Doe"

 git config --global user.email "johndoe@email.com"
 ```

+Then add back dvc related files in .gitignore file.

 Note: this step is only for dvc related repo and directory initialization, it will not enable auto-commits back to the GitHub repo or dvc repo.
 This feature will be discussed and potentially introduced in the future.